-It’s more than just thinking clearly or rationally.
-It’s about thinking independently.
+The term “critical thinking” is open to different interpretation, so let’s begin with a simple perspective.
+It’s more than just thinking clearly or rationally; it’s about thinking independently.
 Critically thinking about something means formulating your own opinions and drawing your own conclusions.
 This happens regardless of outside influence.
 It’s about the discipline of analysis, and seeing the connections between ideas.
+However, it’s also about being wide open to other viewpoints and opinions.

 Teaching critical thinking skills doesn’t require hours of lesson planning.
-You don’t need special equipment or guest speakers.
-All you need are curious and open minds, along with a few strategies.
+You don’t need special equipment or guest speakers either.
+In fact, all you need are curious minds and a few simple strategies.

-That’s what this article is all about.
-You can use these techniques for teaching critical thinking skills in every lesson and subject.
-So dive in and get critical!
+You can use the techniques below for teaching critical thinking skills in every lesson and subject.
+Get creative and find different ways to incorporate them into your teaching practices.

 1. Begin with a Question

 When you pose your question to students, encourage brainstorming.
 Write down possible answers on a chalkboard or oversized pad as a student reference.
-This is a big part of defining the problem in Solution Fluency.
-Have big open discussions where students can dissect and discuss questions.
+Having open discussions with students is a big part of defining the problem in Solution Fluency.

 2. Create a Foundation